Monday, November 6, 2017

 Heading to Dubbo

-Stephan explained in simple terms what these were and said that if I was interested in having both done together we would reduce the transmission remap by $400.
+Stephan explained in simple terms what these involved and said that if I was interested in having both done together, we would get a $400 discount on the transmission remap.
+This was only possible because we had already installed a larger aftermarket exhaust.
+The rest is history.....

-As we were heading for Dubbo we thought we may be able to break the drive so checked Wiki Camps and came up with Bogan Weir 6 km west of Peak Hill.
-When we arrived, there were five other vans camped here and another arrived after dark.
+As we headed towards Dubbo, we thought we might break up the drive, so we checked Wiki Camps and found Bogan Weir, 6 km west of Peak Hill.
+When we arrived, there were five other vans already camped there, and another arrived after dark.
+It's a large area, probably the size of two football fields, with only rubbish bins and phone coverage.

-Just a short drive of 75 km today towards Dubbo.
-We are staying at the Red Earth Winery just south of town and on the southern border of the Western Plains Zoo.
-Camping fees are $15 per night for power and water or just $5 without power but you can still fill your tanks.
+Just a short 75 km drive today towards Dubbo.
+We are staying at the Red Earth Winery, just south of town and near the southern border of the Western Plains Zoo.

 3 comments: